Published by The Lawfare Institute

 in Cooperation With

-In July we began a polling project to measure public confidence in government institutions on national security matters on an ongoing basis.
-This post provides our data for the month of December.
-It includes perceptions of government institutions and the two major political parties’ handling of national security; the president’s handling of key national security issues; Special Counsel Robert Mueller’s investigation; ongoing military operations; and electronic surveillance issues as Congress considers reauthorization of FISA Section 702 authorities.
+In July 2017, we began a polling project to measure public confidence in government institutions on national security matters on an ongoing basis.
+This post provides our data for the month of December 2018.
+It includes public perceptions of government institutions and of the two major political parties’ handling of national security; about the public’s comfort with intelligence authorities; about the president’s handling of key national security issues; about Special Counsel Robert Mueller’s investigation; and about ongoing military operations.

-In the last week of December 2017, we used Google Surveys to ask respondents the following questions about confidence in institutions:
+From December 25-27, 2018, we used Google Surveys to ask respondents the following questions about confidence in institutions:

 - How much confidence do you have in the Congress to protect U.S. national security?